Brain of Vladimir Lenin: Context

 The study and dissection of Lenin's brain is directly attributed to the field of phrenology, the neuroscientific field developed by Franz Joseph Gall that examines the relationship between mental ability and brain structure.
 The reasons behind dissecting Lenin's brain was by no means a pursuit of Soviet deification of Lenin, nor was it a unique event; rather, it was due to the fact that Lenin was considered to be a genius and that his geniusness was identifiable within his brain structure.

 The historical search for biological roots of extraordinary brain capacity was of particular interest throughout the 19th and 20th centuries.
 It built off of Franz Joseph Gall's late 18th century idea that it would be scientifically beneficial to examine the brains of geniuses as mental qualities and faculties are derived from the brain.
 In conjunction with the lifelong consideration of Lenin as one of the greatest geniuses of the time, the immediate action to examine his brain upon his death sought to provide insight on the relationship between intellectual capabilities and brain structure.
 The expectation of the results of dissecting Lenin's brain was that due to Lenin being a mentally extraordinary and gifted individual, his brain must be unique and identifiable as such within his brain structure.

 Scientific studies and observations

 Initial autopsy conducted by Aleksey Abrikosov

 Vladimir Ilyich Ulyanov's death occurred on January 21, 1924, in Gorki, near Moscow.
 On January 24, an autopsy was performed by Professor Aleksey Abrikosov, with 27 Russian pathologists and Professor Otfried Foerster in attendance, and his brain was examined.
 Lenin's brain weighed 1340 grams and showed signs of degeneration, particularly in the left hemisphere.
 Additionally, two areas of softening were observed in the right occipitotemporal border.
 The blood vessels above the corpora quadrigemina were congested with blood, and there were signs of hemorrhage.
 Abrikosov diagnosed the deceased with diffuse atherosclerosis primarily in the brain arteries.
-However, researchers have since argued that Lenin should have been diagnosed with neurosyphilis or, according to recent studies, with a mutation of the NT5E gene.
-Given the Soviet Union’s attempts to conceal Lenin's venereal disease as well as to hide his illness entirely, the diagnosis remains up for debate.